schoeberl/librelane/docs/source/contributors/classes.md

 ## Mutability

-OpenLane 2 classes are based on the principle that objects that are passed between contexts are either **immutable** on termination of construction or **replicably modifiable**.
+LibreLane 2 classes are based on the principle that objects that are passed between contexts are either **immutable** on termination of construction or **replicably modifiable**.